brettdh/libcmm/android_readme.txt

         Timur has some I can use)
     - Update on-line with network measurements, GPS
     - Prediction querying API
+    - Consideration: in the DARPA domain, mobility probably won't be well-characterized by a Markov model.
+However, it might be known ahead of time, and we might be able to ask people nearby about the wireless conditions.

   - Java wrapper for Intentional Networking API
     - Multisocket class